 Cameco's mine plan is disclosed to be designed to extract all of the current Cigar Lake mineral reserves.
 The following is a general summary of the mine plan production schedule parameters on a 100% basis for these mineral reserves:

 Total mill production

-- 163 Mlbs of U3O8, based on current mineral reserves and an overall milling recovery of 98.5% - Full annual production of 18 Mlbs of U3O8.
-In 2016, Orano received approval to increase the annual production of the mill to 24 Mlbs U3O8.
+- 150 Mlbs of U3O8, based on current mineral reserves and an overall milling recovery of 98.5% - Expected production of 15 Mlbs of U3O8 in 2022, reduced to 13.5 Mlbs in 2024.

 Total mine production